BleuLlama/LlamaTerminal/Fonts/readme.txt

 characters at the low range, and accented characters, ANSI graphics, and then math graphics, in an attempt to standardize the font format.

+All of these fonts are free to use under The MIT License, as described in the directory above this one.

 - Scott Lawrence
   yorgle@gmail.com
   March 2016